hpc2n/selecting-modules/docs/programs.md

    S:  Module is Sticky, requires --force to unload or purge
 ```

-If you are comfortable editing code in a basic text editor and running at the command-line, the above is all you need, as long as `Tkinter` is on the list.
-However, it is often more convenient to work in an integrated development environment (IDE) like Jupyter Lab or Spyder, and if your HPC center does not have Desktop On-Demand, you will need to load those as well.
-For more information on choosing and loading IDEs, we refer readers to [this documentation from the Python for HPC course](https://uppmax.github.io/HPC-python/day2/IDEs.html).
+If you are comfortable editing code in a basic text editor and running at the command-line, the above is all you need.
+For more information on choosing and loading IDEs to work with Matplotlib graphics interactively, we refer readers to [this documentation from the Python for HPC course](https://uppmax.github.io/HPC-python/day2/IDEs.html).

 ### Example 2: MPI4Py

-Here is an example of what `ml spider MPI4Py` would output (note that `ml spider` is not case-sensitive, unlike most other LMOD commands):
+Here is an example of what `ml spider MPI4Py` would output (note that `ml spider` and `ml avail` are only case-sensitive when the module version number is included):

 ```bash
 $ ml spider MPI4Py